-Have you ever seen video content that looks like the image to the right, but weren’t sure of the cause?
+Have you ever seen video content that looks like the image above, but weren’t sure of the cause?
 These overt horizontal lines, appearing as pixelation around movement like out of an old school Atari game, are an artifact created from presenting an interlaced source in a progressive format.

 This article explains what is interlaced video content and what sources, such as analogue cameras, can produce this type of video content on live streams.
 It then goes over deinterlacing techniques to remove this artifact and how to easily enable it on the encoder side… and why you wouldn’t want to use deinterlacing on content that is already progressive.